 Iliya has an MA in Sociology and a PhD in crisis communication and works as a political consultant and analyst as well as in collaboration with a number of Bulgarian print and electronic media outlets.
 His interests include crisis communication, social movements and relations between media and business.

-To keep informed of upcoming media content from this and all other TTT debates, you can follow us on our social media and/or media platforms, where we regularly publish and keep followers up-to-date about new recordings
+To access our full debate archives and to keep informed of media content from all other TTT debates, take a look at/follow us on our media platforms, where we regularly publish recordings and inform our followers about upcoming debates

 Furthermore, you can stay informed about all recordings and live streams from The Red House by subscribing to their YouTube channel, which you can reach by clicking here.